isabelcabezasm/designpatterns/strategy/readme.md

 ![Interface and their classes](img/animals1.png)

-(for not program to an implementation, I mean, not to associate the concrete method "MoveWalking" to a cat, we'll see another pattern to fix it.)
+(This is still not perfect: we shouldn't program to an implementation, associating the concrete method "MoveWalking" to a cat, but we'll see another pattern to fix it.)

 ## Another example with Superheroes

 We are creating an application about superheroes.
-On the design we see that superheroes has some superpowers in common.
-In fact they are several superpowers and abilities that a lot of of them share.
+On the design we see that superheroes have some superpowers in common.
+In fact there are several superpowers and abilities that a lot of of them share.
 Like flight, invisibility, extraordinary strength, super speed or move things without touching them.

 ![Lego superheroes](img/legosuperheroes.jpg)

-But the reasons behind that behaviour are a little bit different between them. <br>
+But the explainations behind the same behaviour can be a little bit different among them. <br>
-For example, about **flying**, some of them has the enough advanced technology to fly: like Ironman, who has a jetboots or Batman who can use the cape, the batcar or a backpack, Thor that uses the magic of the hammer, or Superman, that as comes from another planet with more gravity than the Earth, he can flies.
+For example, about **flying**: some of them leverage advanced technology to fly, like Ironman, who has jetboots; or Batman, who can use the cape, the batmobile or a backpack; Thor that uses the magic of the hammer; or Superman, that comes from another planet with more gravity than the Earth.
-The same happens when they **fight**, all of them can **attact and defend themselves**, and they have different ways to do it: like Spiderman uses the spider organic webbing, Superman and Hulk use his strenght, Storm from X-Men can control the weather or the air pressure, or Dr. Strange that uses magic.
+The same happens when they **fight**, because all of them can **attact and defend themselves**, but they have different ways to do it: Spiderman uses the spider organic webbing, Superman and Hulk use their strenght, Storm from X-Men can control the weather or the air pressure, or Dr. Strange uses magic.

 All my superheroes can fight, but not all can fly.

-So, here, we detect two behaviours: Fly and attack.
+So, here, we detect two behaviours: Fly and Attack.
-In terms of having a name of an interface, the capability of flying of our superheroes will be named "Flyable" and the capacity of attacking (fighting) will be named "Attackable".
+In terms of interface, the capability of flying of our superheroes will be named "Flyable" and the one of attacking (fighting) will be named "Attackable".

 We have a lot of superheroes that can fly, but they fly in different ways.
 Let's just pick four ways to fly, although we could have much more, of course.
-Super heroes that can fly thanks to very advanced technology, like Ironman or Batman, or although they don't have that physical ability, they have a magical object: like Thor, who flies with the hammer.
+Superheroes that can fly thanks to very advanced technology, like Ironman or Batman, or thanks to a magical object, like Thor, who flies with the hammer.
-It's difficult to say why some of them has a natural physical ability for flying, but one of the explanations are that they original planet density was bigger than the Earth density, so they can escape the gravity: like Supergirl, Superman or Sapphire.
+It's difficult to say why some of them have a natural physical ability for flying, but one of the explanations is that their original planet density was bigger than the Earth density, so they can escape the gravity: like Supergirl, Superman or Sapphire.

 My interfaces will be "IFlyable" (the superhero can fly), and "IAttackable" (the superhero can attack).<br>
 (Because my example will be in C# and...do you remember that best practices for interface naming in C# was starting with "I" (for Interface) and add the suffix -able? ) [Reference here](https://blog.submain.com/c-interface-definition-examples).